magpylib/magpylib/docs/index.md

 # What is Magpylib ?

 Magpylib is a Python package for calculating **3D static magnetic fields** of magnets, line currents and other sources.
 The computation is based on analytical expressions and therefore **extremely fast**.
-A **user friendly geometry interface** enables convenient relative positioning between sources and observers.
+A **user friendly geometry API** enables convenient relative positioning between sources and observers.

 ```{image} _static/images/index/source_fundamentals.png
 :alt: source fundamentals